 For a wildlife loving couple, a honeymoon with Shenton Safaris is a magical event.
 Our chalets at Kaingo come with large soaring skylights open to the stars, outdoor riverbank bath and private riverfront deck.

-For the more advenurous a night up in our elephant hide star bed is a must!
+For the more adventurous a night up in our elephant hide star bed is a must!
 The elephant hides is a platform nestled between an ebony and a sausage tree at the river’s edge just south of Kaingo Camp.
 It rests above a centuries old elephant river crossing point.
-Having enjoyed dinner in the camp we will drop you (and an armed scout who sleeps in an enclosed vehicle at a discrete distance) to the elephant hide along with a bottle of champagne or amarula to enjoy your night with only a mosquito net betwen you and the stars.
+Having enjoyed dinner in the camp we will drop you (and an armed scout who sleeps in an enclosed vehicle at a discrete distance) to the elephant hide along with a bottle of champagne or Amarula to enjoy your night with only a mosquito net between you and the stars.